 Tyers was the birth place and home town of Jean Galbraith, well-known Australian botanist, gardener, writer of children’s books and poet.
 A flora reserve in Tyers is a tribute to her work.

 Just two kilometres north of Tyers is a lookout offering expansive views of the Latrobe Valley across to the Strzelecki Ranges in the south and is a delight to see at night with the lights below.

 Set in the foothills to the north of the town, Tyers Park encompasses the fine scenery of the Tyers Gorge where the Tyers River winds between steep forested slopes.
-The park has an abundance of diverse wildflowers and the birdlife, making it a favourite destination for naturalists.
+The park has an abundance of diverse wildflowers and birdlife, making it a favourite destination for naturalists.
 Six kilometres north of the town, Peterson’s Lookout overlooks the Tyers River Gorge